-Yellow and Red Card System
+Yellow and Red Card System - Appendix E

-Use of Scholar Pack to record incidents
+Use of the Behaviour File - Appendix B

 Isolation

 Removal of privileges

 Informal and Formal meetings with parents

 Home-School Books

 Referral to Senior Teacher

-Pupil Contract
+Pupil Contract (Appendix C)

-Daily Report
+Daily Report (Appendix D)

 Exclusion from the midday break

-Exclusion (fixed-term and permanent) - See next section of this policy or injury or humiliation (Sections 548 to 550 of the 1996 Act).
+Exclusion (fixed-term and permanent) - See next section of this policy

+Corporal punishment will not and must not be used under any circumstances Corporal punishment is defined as any degree of physical contact which is deliberately intended to punish a pupil, or which is primarily intended to cause pain or injury or humiliation (Sections 548 to 550 of the 1996 Act).
 The ban on this is absolute.
 It applies regardless of the seriousness of the pupil's misbehaviour, or the degree of provocation involved.
 In addition depriving a child of food or drink is unlawful.
 In the school situation this covers those times such as breaks, lunch and periods where children normally have access to food and drink.